dongjuns/dongjuns.github.io/_posts/2018-12-18-DileptonTopQuarkMassRecipe-2.md

 #brand new DYFactor.json will be made, also.
 ```

-but you have same samples,
-you don't need that process.
+but you have same samples,you don't need that process.

 (2) plotMass.py

 There are various top quark mass MC samples, from 166.5 to 178.5
 plotMass.py is used to make a binned histogram root file and json file.
 so please make a invmass directory.